NSLS-II-SRX/docs/unix.rst

 In a unix system every file (and directory) has an owner, an associated group, and a set of permission flags that specify separate read, write, and execute permissions for the *user* (owner), *group*, and *other*.
-*Other* is also sometimes known as *world* permissions, and applies to all users who can login to the system.
+*other* is also sometimes known as *world* permissions, and applies to all users who can login to the system.

 The permission flags can be seen by the ``ls -l`` command::